 BEST TIME TO CLIMB KILIMANJARO

-Kilimanjaro’s dry season, and also the busiest time to climb, is June through October.
+June through October is Kilimanjaro’s dry season and also the busiest time to climb.
 December through February is also a busy time on the mountain although there tends to be more rain and snow.
-Clear skies are more likely from June to October, as the cloud cover burns off after the tree line.
+Clear skies are more likely from June to October, as the cloud cover burns off above the tree line.
 Because Kilimanjaro is such a large mountain, it has its own weather pattern – it often rains on Kilimanjaro when it is not raining elsewhere.
 You should prepare for rain and have your rain gear with you at all times while on the mountain.
 The coldest temperature experienced at the summit is around -30C.
 The lower elevations can be quite hot, so pack for a wide range of temperatures.

 Late March through late May is the rainy season and visitors need to be prepared with suitable wet-weather gear.
-Directly after the long rains, it’s a wonderful time to visit Tanzania’s national parks due to the abundance of wildflowers and vegetation.
-It is also a great time to go on safari because there is less dust and tourist numbers are minimal.
+Directly after the rainy season (or long rains) is a wonderful time to visit Tanzania’s national parks due to the abundance of wildflowers and vegetation.
+This is also a great time to go on safari because there is less dust and tourist numbers are minimal.

-July through October is Tanzania’s dry season and the high/peak season for tourists.
-It’s the best time to view wildlife as grasses are virtually nonexistent; however it is usually dusty and can be quite cold at higher elevations such as Ngorongoro Crater.
+July through October is Tanzania’s dry season and the peak season for tourists.
+It’s the best time to view wildlife as grasses are virtually nonexistent; however, it is usually dusty and can be quite cold at higher elevations, such as the Ngorongoro Crater.